Friday, December 30, 2016

 (sleeping ten hours each night), relationship related (be nicer to their little

-sister), school related (homework before electronics), whatever.
+sister), school related (homework before electronics), or whatever.

 The goal of